Meghann Shaughnessy: Career

 Shaughnessy made her debut on the WTA Tour in 1996 in Budapest and broke into the top 100 in 1998.
 In 2000, she won her first WTA singles title in Shanghai, defeating Iroda Tulyaganova in the final, and breaking into the top 50.
 In her breakout year of 2001, she achieved a career-high singles ranking of No. 11, won the second singles title of her career in Quebec City, and reached the finals of Hamburg and her home tournament in Scottsdale, Arizona.
-She also recorded wins over world number five Conchita Martínez, world No. 4 Monica Seles, and world number two Venus Williams.
+She also recorded wins over world No. 5 Conchita Martínez, world No. 4 Monica Seles, and world No. 2 Venus Williams.

 In 2002, Shaughnessy began the season by reaching the final of Sydney, and recaptured her career-high No. 11 ranking.
 She also reached the quarterfinals or better of four other tournaments that year, with wins over top five players Jelena Dokić and Serena Williams.
 In 2003, Shaughnessy had another strong year, finishing the season in the top 20 for the second time in her career.
-She captured her third career singles title in Canberra and also had strong Grand Slam results.
+She captured her third career singles title in Canberra and also had strong major results.
 She defeated Nuria Llagostera Vives, Ľudmila Cervanová, Klára Koukalová and Elena Bovina to reach her first Grand Slam quarterfinal at the Australian Open, and she reached the round of 16 at the US Open.
 Shaughnessy also scored an upset over world No. 2 Venus Williams, in the round of 16 of the NASDAQ-100 Open in Miami.
 In 2004, she produced sub-par results, finishing just inside of the top 40, with only one top five win, over Anastasia Myskina in Dubai.
 However, she obtained the best doubles results of her career, winning seven tournaments with partner Nadia Petrova, including the WTA Tour Championships in Los Angeles.

 In 2005, Shaughnessy struggled with injuries and consistency.
 Her year began with a right leg injury, which forced her to withdraw from the Australian Open doubles competition, and from a tournament in Hyderabad, India.
 However, she showed signs of recovery in February, reaching the final of Memphis, defeating Nicole Vaidišová in the semifinals.
 The match featured Shaughnessy serving 22 aces in a 7–6, 7–6 win.
 After Memphis, Shaughnessy struggled with back injuries for the duration of the spring, not reaching another semifinal until June at the Ordina Open in 's-Hertogenbosch, Netherlands.